idaholab/moose/framework/doc/content/examples/ex20_user_objects.md

 ## Running the Problem

-This example may be run using [Peacock][gui] or by running the following commands form the command line.
+This example may be run using Peacock or by running the following commands from the command line.

 ```
 cd ~/projects/moose/examples/ex20_user_objects